MohdAljahdali/salla-supabase-sync/salla-supabase-todo-plan-en.md

 ## Project Overview
 A specialized Next.js application for fetching data from Salla store and storing it in Supabase database with modern UI using shadcn/ui components.

-**Note**: GitHub integration has been removed from this project.
-The project is now running as a standalone local development environment without version control.
+**Note**: Project has been successfully uploaded to GitHub repository: https://github.com/MohdAljahdali/salla-supabase-sync
+- Repository created and configured
+- All project files uploaded successfully (258 objects, 4.99 MiB)
+- Main branch established and tracking configured
+- Ready for collaborative development and version control

 ## Technology Stack
 - **Frontend Framework**: Next.js 15+ (App Router)